Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: SoftwareVerdict often references the GRID Framework in connection with these awards.
 Can you explain what that is and how it’s used?

-Lucy: Absolutely.
-Nominations for ITL Awards 2026 are assessed using SoftwareVerdict’s proprietary GRID Framework.
+Lucy: Absolutely!
+Nominations for the ITL Awards 2026 are assessed using SoftwareVerdict’s proprietary GRID Framework.
 GRID stands for:

 G – Governance: Clarity of vision, policies, and accountability around technology and inclusion in education.

-R – Resilience: The ability of institutions to sustain learning during disruption, whether due to pandemics, socio‑economic shocks, or rapid tech change.
+R – Resilience: The ability of institutions to sustain learning during disruptions, such as pandemics or rapid tech changes.

-I – Inclusion: How leaders and institutions embed diversity, equity, and inclusive access into their digital strategies and student experiences.
+I – Inclusion: How leaders embed diversity and inclusive access into digital strategies.

-D – Data Strategies: The maturity and responsibility with which data, AI, and analytics are used for decision‑making, student success, and operational excellence.
+D – Data Strategies: The maturity and responsibility with which data, AI, and analytics are used for decision-making.

-Our research team uses GRID to translate narrative evidence, metrics, and case studies from each nomination into a structured evaluation, ensuring rigor, comparability, and fairness across regions and institution types.
+Our research team uses GRID to translate narrative evidence and metrics from each nomination into a structured evaluation, ensuring rigor and fairness across regions.

 Nominations: Who, How, and Cost